LottieFiles/plugin-strapi/README.md

 ## 🕸️ `api`

-Lottie field data can be consumed via both RESP and GraphQL APIs provided by Strapi CMS.
+Lottie field data can be consumed via both REST and GraphQL APIs provided by Strapi CMS.

 In both apis, the returned field data has the following structure